 Our study has three core contributions.
 Firstly, our paper enriches the current literature by differentiating the effects of the three stock market indicators on income and wealth inequality distributions in the BRICS and G7 countries.
 Because existing literature on the impact of the stock market developments on income and wealth inequality has been rather limited, especially in emerging nations.
 To the best of our knowledge, our study is the first to investigate the influences of the stock market indicators on income and wealth inequality distributions in the BRICS countries.
-Given that the BRICS countries have recently received global attention due to substantial economic and political rises worldwide ur findings could be helpful in assessing whether the stock market developments in the BRICS and G7 countries are sustainable.
+Given that the BRICS countries have recently received global attention due to the substantial economic and political rises worldwide, our findings could be helpful in assessing whether the stock market developments in the BRICS and G7 countries are sustainable.
 Secondly, we adopt a different approach, using the ADL-MIDAS model.
 The ADL-MIDAS model provides a critical solution to address the challenges of the mixed-frequency data in examining effects of the stock market developments on income and wealth inequality.
-The model offers a noticeably better model fit and outperforms other parametric models utilised in the previous stud in this respect (see, for example, Zhang and Naceur, 2019; Altunbas and Thornton, 2020).
+The ADL-MIDAS model offers a noticeably better model fit and outperforms other parametric models utilised in the previous studies in this respect (see, for example, Zhang and Naceur, 2019; Altunbas and Thornton, 2020).
 As a result, future studies on finance-inequality relationships may use this model to explore different aspects of the finance–inequality nexus, which enriches literature in this regard.
 Thirdly, our study offers valuable insights for policymakers in tailoring effective stock market environments and maintaining equitable distributions.
 In detail, we illuminate the diverse impacts of country heterogeneity among the distinct country categories.
 Simultaneously, we explicitly present the effects of three market indicators (market accessibility, stability and efficiency) on income and wealth inequality distributions.
 Such market indicators are pivotal and represent comprehensive components of the stock market’s health.
 Therefore, given the distinctive differences in income and wealth inequality distribution characteristics, our findings are poised to offer substantial guidance for policymakers.
 This is particularly relevant for major emerging economies, such as the BRICS countries, where the stock markets exhibit high volatility and significant income and wealth disparities.

 The paper is structured as follows: Section 2 discusses the Autoregressive Distributed Lag – Mixed Sampling Data (ADL-MIDAS) model.
 Section 3 provides the descriptive statistics.
 Section 4 discusses and analyses the empirical results.
 Section 5 concludes.